 Even the most creative display can lose its impact over time.
 When regular customers see the same product pairings in the same spot week after week, they eventually start to tune them out.
 This is why it’s so important to keep your merchandising fresh and interesting.
 You don’t need to reinvent the wheel every few days, but you should plan for regular updates.
 A simple refresh could involve swapping in a new complementary product, updating the signage, or changing the theme to align with a new promotion.
 By regularly updating your displays, you give shoppers a reason to pay attention and discover new products every time they visit.

-Missing Out on Seasonal Opportunities
+Don't Miss Out on Seasonal Sales

 Seasons and holidays create the perfect backdrop for cross merchandising because customers are already shopping with a specific purpose in mind.
 Think about pairing grilling accessories with marinades in the summer or placing cozy blankets next to candles in the fall.
 These timely pairings feel natural and genuinely helpful.
 To make the most of these moments, plan your store layout carefully to create a smooth shopping path that guides customers toward these seasonal solutions.
 With a bit of forward planning, you can use your custom fixtures to build timely displays that capture customer interest and drive sales all year long.